JavaScript Tag

 It collects behavioral data from the client (i.e. the web browser in most cases) such as mouse movements or key strokes.
 Generic information is also collected about the OS, the browser itself, the GPU, etc.

-Many tests also run to verify the consistency of native functions and attributes linked to known bots, which enables DataDome to detect among other things:
+Many tests also run to verify the consistency of built-in functions and attributes linked to known bots, which enables DataDome to detect among other things:

 • Headless Chrome